 Until these precision treatments emerge, according to Dr. Bartfai and company, our best way of warding off dementia is a healthy lifestyle, especially one that includes regular physical exercise.
 And although Bartfai and company didn’t mention it, data from observational studies point to a significantly reduced risk of Alzheimer’s for coffee drinkers.

-- Part 1 – A group of brain researchers proposes novel treatments to cure Alzheimer’s disease.
+Part 1 of this series: Scientists propose novel treatments to cure Alzheimer’s.

-- Part 3 – In a new report late last month, researchers reported on drugs that may prevent Alzheimer’s.
+Part 3 of this series: Researchers report on drugs that may prevent Alzheimer’s.

 Show Us Some Love